Introduction to Cybersecurity: What Beginners Need to Know

 On the Internet, information is widespread—and business operators, alike, risk data theft.
 Every year, technology becomes more complicated—and so do cyber attacks.
 The world of digital crime is expansive—and it isn’t exclusive to any particular Internet-accessible platform.
-Desktops, smartphones, and tablets may each carry a degree of digital defense—but each has inherent ‘weak points’ which hackers have become attuned to.
+Desktops, smartphones, and tablets may each carry a degree of digital defense—but each has inherent ‘weak points’ to which hackers have become attuned.

 Fortunately, some digital security tools and services run parallel to their ill-intended tech counterparts.
 Even though our digital landscape’s complexity obscures advanced threats, most can leverage network-based assaults with digital disaster prevention tools.

 Before we dive into these common threats, let’s dive into the cornerstones of digital security.
 Because today’s digital threats don’t exclusively exist on hardware, so ascertaining risk requires a different approach—one which prioritizes controlled network security over all else.